 You have concerns about a child Speak to the DSL Referral not required.
-You or the DSL make a School takes relevant referral to the LA's social action and monitors care team (and call the locally police if appropriate) Within 1 working day, a If concerns escalate, social worker makes a make a referral decision about the type of response required LA's social care team takes No formal assessment action and informs the referrer required School considers early help assessment and accesses other support as appropriate Staff keep the child's circumstances under review, and re-refer if appropriate, to ensure the circumstances improve.
+You or the DSL make a referral to the LA's social School takes relevant action and monitors care team (and call the locally police if appropriate) Within 1 working day, a If concerns escalate, social worker makes a make a referral decision about the type of response required LA's social care team takes No formal assessment action and informs the referrer required School considers early help assessment and accesses other support as appropriate Staff keep the child's circumstances under review, and re-refer if appropriate, to ensure the circumstances improve.
+The child's best interest must always come first at all stages.